-Staff Finding: By following the recommended conditions of approval, staff finds that the proposal meets the adopted design guidelines for alterations and additions and the proposal is attempting to maintain the significance of the small structure while updating it to provide a habitable and rentable unit.
+Staff Finding: Complies with Condition.
+By following the recommended conditions of approval, staff finds that the proposal meets the adopted design guidelines for alterations and additions and the proposal is attempting to maintain the significance of the small structure while updating it to provide a habitable and rentable unit.